Use the Stop-HistoricalSearch cmdlet to stop an existing historical search that has a status value of NotStarted.

 Stop-HistoricalSearch -JobId <Guid> [<CommonParameters>]

-A historical search provides message trace and report details in a comma-separated value (CSV) file for messages that are between seven and ninety days old.
+A historical search provides message trace and report details in a comma-separated value (CSV) file for messages that are less than 90 days old.

 After you start a historical search by using the Start-HistoricalSearch cmdlet, the search is queued, but not actually running.
 While the search is queued and has the status value of NotStarted, you can use the Stop-HistoricalSearch cmdlet to stop it.
 After the search is actively running, and has a status value of InProgress, you can't stop it.
 When you stop a historical search, it's given a status value of Cancelled.